MicrosoftDocs/architecture-center/docs/reference-architectures/sap/hana-large-instances.md

 - Recovery Time Objective (RTO) means the duration of time in which the HANA Large Instances server is unavailable.

-- Recovery Point Objective (RPO) means the maximum tolerable period in which customer data might be lost due to a disaster.
+- Recovery Point Objective (RPO) means the maximum tolerable period in which customer data might be lost due to a failure.

 For high availability, deploy more than one instance in a HA Pair and use HSR in a synchronous mode to minimize data loss and downtime.
 In addition to a local, two-node high availability setup, HSR supports multi-tier replication, where a third node in a separate Azure region registers to the secondary replica of the clustered HSR pair as its replication target.
 This forms a replication daisy chain.
 The failover to the DR node is a manual process.